BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Related work

-\stitle{Dynamic scaling serving instances. } Dynamically scaling serving instances is challenging, mainly because the size of serving instance is huge due to gradually increasing model parameter size.
-We follow the trend of model autoscaling~\cite{pipeswitch, DBLP:conf/eurosys/JeongBA23, DBLP:conf/asplos/MiaoSDXL0J24, DBLP:conf/osdi/SunHZXZL024}.
-For example, both PipeSwitch~\cite{pipeswitch} and DeepPlan~\cite{DBLP:conf/eurosys/JeongBA23} leverages the layer-by-layer character of model, overlapping inference and parameter loading.
-But they focus on host-to-device loading.
-Furthermore, they cannot generate response exceeding bandwidth limit of physical link.
-SpotServe~\cite{DBLP:conf/asplos/MiaoSDXL0J24} and Llumnix~\cite{DBLP:conf/osdi/SunHZXZL024} speeds up dynamic serving instances scaling by minimizing the cost of migrating tasks between instances.
-But they cannot utilize newly allocated GPU resources before all parameters are loaded, and donot optimize parameter loading between multiple instances. {\sys} provides a new mechanism to scale serving instance lively, resulting in throughput increasing during parameter loading, which reduces tail latency of burst requests and thus improves serving quality.
+\stitle{Dynamic scaling serving instances. } Dynamically scaling serving instances is challenging, mainly because the size of model weights is huge and still increasing, so loading them to the accelerators (data plane) is time-consuming.
+Some existing works accelerate the loading~\cite{pipeswitch, DBLP:conf/eurosys/JeongBA23, DBLP:conf/asplos/MiaoSDXL0J24, DBLP:conf/osdi/SunHZXZL024}: For example, both PipeSwitch~\cite{pipeswitch} and DeepPlan~\cite{DBLP:conf/eurosys/JeongBA23} leverage the layer-by-layer character of models to overlap the inference and parameter loading to hide the loading cost.
+They only focus on host-to-device loading and such overlap is not live especially when the models are large.
+SpotServe~\cite{DBLP:conf/asplos/MiaoSDXL0J24} and Llumnix~\cite{DBLP:conf/osdi/SunHZXZL024} realize live migration but migration cannot fully unleash the computing capabilities of both instances. {\sys} provides a new mechanism to scale serving instances lively during parameter loading, resulting in throughput increase even with unfinished loading, which we have shown critical in reducing latencies under bursty workloads.

-\stitle{Serverless computing. } Accelerating model scaling is closely related to coldstart acceleration in serverless computing~\cite{sock,sand,FAASM,DBLP:conf/asplos/DuYXZYQWC20,DBLP:conf/asplos/Ustiugov0KBG21,DBLP:conf/eurosys/SaxenaJSKA22,DBLP:conf/usenix/WangCTWYLDC21}.
-Scaling model serving instances builds upon similar general-purpose acceleration techniques like container fast startup via checkpoint and restore~\cite{DBLP:journals/corr/abs-2405-12079}.
-Differently, it introduces a new bottleneck: data loading that cannot be eliminated by existing serverless methods as we have discussed in \textsection{\ref{sec:overview}}. {\sys} overcomes this challenge by leveraging domain-specific knowledge of how models operate and our method applies to serving all known models.
+A concurrent work $\lambda$Scale~\cite{yu2025lambdascale} also focuses on using network to accelerate model autoscaling.
+The key difference is that $\lambda$Scale scatters the parameters scaling on multiple instances to reduce the time for scaling at the cost of decreased serving throughput, while {\sys} seamlessly scales full parameters on all instances with a similar speed, yet does not sacrifice the throughput thanks to our multicast-chain-based scaling.
+Moreover, during scaling {\sys} has a gradually increasing throughput thanks to our live scaling while $\lambda$Scale is still a stop-the-world approach.

+\stitle{Accelerating coldstart in serverless computing. } Accelerating model scaling builds upon coldstart acceleration in serverless computing~\cite{sock,sand,FAASM,DBLP:conf/asplos/DuYXZYQWC20,DBLP:conf/asplos/Ustiugov0KBG21,DBLP:conf/eurosys/SaxenaJSKA22,DBLP:conf/usenix/WangCTWYLDC21}, which focuses on starting general-purpose computing instances like containers.
+We built upon these works, e.g., for accelerating container startup time, yet designed efficient network-based live autoscale tailored for model scaling with the domain-specific knowledge of model serving.